mnot/I-D/uri-get-off-my-lawn/draft.md

 response.
 Likewise, pre-packaged applications often have highly structured URIs that can only be changed in limited ways (often, just the hostname and port they are deployed upon).

+Because the owner of the URI is choosing to use the server or the software, this can be seen as reasonable delegation of authority.
 When such conventions are mandated by standards, however, it can have several potentially detrimental effects:

 * Collisions - As more conventions for URI structure become standardised, it becomes more likely that there will be collisions between such conventions (especially considering that servers,